 Despite living alongside tigers, bears, snakes and spiders, the Green Life reserve is not a dangerous place as long as sensible precautions are taken.
 All volunteers will be given safety advice on arrival.

-Vaccinations: only hepatitis A, B, tetanus and typhoid are required.
+Vaccinations: only hepatitis A, B, tetanus and typhoid are recommended, not mandatory.
+Please consider this carefully before traveling.

 Mosquitos are present on the reserve but they are unlikely to carry malaria.
 They are most active at dawn and dusk so we recommend the wearing of long sleeves and trousers at these times with insect repellent used on any exposed skin.